Ex-councillor Murray Guy removed from council chambers

 Former Tauranga City Councillor Murray Guy was removed from a tense and packed Tauranga City Council meeting today.

-Security personnel were manning the entry to a Tauranga City Council meeting this morning when commissioners were expected to progress proposed plans for a stadium at Tauranga Domain.
+Security personnel were manning the entry to the council meeting at Regional House this morning, with commissioners expected to progress proposed plans for a stadium at Tauranga Domain.
 People attending were asked to sign their names and the time of arrival.

 Commissioners were expected to choose between the staged implementation plan, a single-stage construction, or a single-stage construction with a deferred date for inclusion in the draft Long-Term Plan, or to take no further action at this stage.